FREE SHIPPING on orders of $85 or more

 Notables with the name Shutz during this period were Katharina Zell née Schütz (1497-1562), German Protestant writer during the Reformation; Caspar Schütz ( c.
 1540-1594), German historian, Professor of Poetry at the University of Königsberg from 1562 to 1565; Heinrich Schütz (1585-1672), the outstanding German composer of the 17th century, who wrote...

 Another 50 words (4 lines of text) are included under the topic Early Shutz Notables in all our PDF Extended History products and printed products wherever possible.

 Between the 17th and 20th centuries, hundreds of thousands of Europeans came to North America, and many Rhinelanders were among them.
 They had many various reasons for making the choice: to escape poverty and persecution, for adventure, and for the opportunity to own their own land.
 Ellis Island, one of the main American immigration centers, saw many settlers as they moved on to the states of Pennsylvania, Ohio, Texas, Illinois, California, and New York.
 In Canada, they found homes in Ontario, and on the great plains of the Midwestern provinces.
 The Shutz were among of the early German families that came to North America:

-Shutz Settlers in the United States in the 18th Century
+Shutz Settlers in United States in the 18th Century

-Shutz Settlers in the United States in the 19th Century
+Shutz Settlers in United States in the 19th Century